Chapter 3:

 Without another word, he turned his back to her.
 Mordhun sneered as she retreated from the path.

-The other trainees had dispersed, leaving her alone in the empty yard.
-Her cheeks were warm with anger.
+The other trainees had left, leaving her alone in the empty yard.
+Her cheeks flushed with anger.
 Pricks, all of you.

 Laufa wiped a trickle of blood from her nose and raised a trembling hand.
-She ignored the ache behind her eyes and focused on the gemstone.
-A thin stream of power flowed from the stena, and straight into her palm.
+She ignored the aching behind her eyes and focused on the gemstone.
+A thin stream of power flowed from the stena and straight into her palm.
 Again.

 From afar, a figure observed Laufa.
-They watched her repeated, clumsy attempts.
-After a moment, they disappeared into the halls of the College.
+They watched her repeated, clumsy failures, over and over, before disappearing back into the halls of the College.